 \section{Introduction}

 \paragraph*{Motivation.}

 \ The main motivation for this work comes from a failure.
-During more than one decade, two of the authors have been been advocating mathematical specifications, type-driven analysis and functional programming (FP) as methodologies to better understand, specify and solve problems in climate impact research, climate policy advice and, by large, global systems science \citep{botta+al2011a, ionescujansson:LIPIcs:2013:3899, 2017_Botta_Jansson_Ionescu, esd-9-525-2018, ijb:ISoLA:2018, Botta2023MatterMost}.
+During more than one decade, the authors have been advocating mathematical specifications, type-driven analysis and functional programming (FP) as methodologies to better understand, specify and solve problems in climate impact research, climate policy advice and, by large, global systems science \citep{botta+al2011a, ionescujansson:LIPIcs:2013:3899, 2017_Botta_Jansson_Ionescu, esd-9-525-2018, ijb:ISoLA:2018, Botta2023MatterMost}.

-Alas, after ten years of proselytism and intense collaborations, we have hardly been able to convince any climate modeler of the usefulness of FP, let apart convert them to ``thinking functionally'' with Haskell \citep{bird2014thinking}, Agda~\citep{norell2007thesis}, Idris~\citep{idrisbook}, or Coq~\citep{CoqProofAssistant}.
+Alas, after ten years of advocacy and intense collaborations, we have hardly been able to convince any climate modeller of the usefulness of FP, let alone convert them to ``thinking functionally'' with Haskell \citep{bird2014thinking}, Agda~\citep{norell2007thesis}, Idris~\citep{idrisbook}, or Rocq~\citep{RocqProofAssistant}.
 Have we just done a bad job or is this failure a symptom of a deeper problem?

 \paragraph*{There is no need for FP in mathematical physics, is there?}